fudiwei/skit-storage.js/README.md

 There are several versions to choose from in the _dist_ directory:

--   `index.js`：babel translated, uncompressed, IE8+ supported.

--   `index.min.js`：babel translated, compressed, IE8+ supported.
+-   `index.min.js`：Build with UMD.
+IE8+ supported.

--   `index.modern.js`：Only modern browsers supported
+-   `index.modern.min.js`：Build with UMD.
+Only modern browsers supported.

+-   `index.cjs.min.js`：Build with CommonJS.
+Node.js 9.0+ supported.

+-   `index.esm.min.js`：Build with ES Modules.

 P.S.
 In principle, it can also support IE6+.
 But because there is no LocalStorage feature on IE6-7, you need to write your own adapter based on IE UserData or polyfills.